Congo mines must end on-site confinement, civil society groups say

 At some confined mine sites, Congolese workers reported being given insufficient food and water and inadequate accommodation, while at others they had no adequate personal protective equipment or handwashing facilities, the organisations said.

-In a list of demands to the mining companies they said if they did not end confinement entirely, companies should at least ensure any confinement was as short as possible and reviewed regularly in consultation with workers and unions.
+Even if companies do not end confinement entirely, they should at least ensure any confinement is as short as possible and reviewed regularly in consultation with workers and unions, the organisations said.

-Companies should also provide confined workers with the means to contact family members on a daily basis at no additional cost, they said.
+Companies should also provide confined workers with free means to contact family members daily, they said.

 Congo is the world's biggest producer of cobalt, accounting for 70% of global supply of the metal used in batteries for phones and electric cars.
-It's Africa's top producer of copper.
+It is Africa's top producer of copper.

+Glencore GLEN.L, which runs the Kamoto Copper Company and Mutanda mine sites in Congo, said: "The operational workforces of KCC and Mumi (Mutanda) are not confined to site."

+"Our teams in the DRC are working closely with the local government, unions, health agency and other key responders to provide effective local solutions to COVID-19," a Glencore spokesman said in emailed comments.

 ((Helen.Reid@thomsonreuters.com; +27 11 595 2852;))